Pope Pius XII and the Holocaust: Invasion of Poland

 The Catholic Church in Poland became subject to brutal Nazi repression.

 In May 1942, the Pope appointed a German Apostolic Administrator to lands in Nazi-occupied Poland (Wurtheland).
-According to Phayer (2008), this was seen as implicit recognition of the breakup of Poland and that this, combined with Pius's failure to explicitly censure the invasion, led to a sense of betrayal amongst the Poles.
+According to Phayer (2008), this was seen as implicit recognition of the breakup of Poland, and this, combined with Pius's failure to censure the invasion explicitly, led to a sense of betrayal amongst the Poles.

 In December 1942, the Polish President in exile wrote to Pius XII appealing that "the silence must be broken by the Apostolic See".

 Hidden encyclical

-Walter Bussmann has argued that Pacelli, as Cardinal Secretary of State, dissuaded Pope Pius XI – who was nearing death at the time – from condemning Kristallnacht in November 1938, when he was informed of it by the papal nuncio in Berlin.
-Likewise a draft, prepared by September 1938, for an encyclical Humani generis unitas ("On the Unity of the Human Race"), was, according to the two publishers of the draft text and other sources, not forwarded to the Vatican by the Jesuit General Wlodimir Ledóchowski.
+Walter Bussmann argued that Pacelli, as Cardinal Secretary of State, dissuaded Pope Pius XI – who was nearing death at the time – from condemning Kristallnacht in November 1938, when he was informed of it by the papal nuncio in Berlin.
+Likewise, a draft, prepared by September 1938, for an encyclical Humani generis unitas ("On the Unity of the Human Race"), was, according to the two publishers of the draft text and other sources, not forwarded to the Vatican by the Jesuit General Wlodimir Ledóchowski.
 On 28 January 1939, eleven days before the death of Pope Pius XI, a disappointed Gundlach informed the author La Farge: "It cannot continue like this.
 The text has not been forwarded to the Vatican."

-He had talked to the American assistant to Father General, who promised to look into the matter in December 1938, but did not report back.
-It contained an open and clear condemnation of colonialism, racism and antisemitism.
+He had talked to the American assistant to Father General, who promised to look into the matter in December 1938 but did not report back.
+It contained an open and clear condemnation of colonialism, racism, and antisemitism.
 Some historians have argued that Pacelli learned about its existence only after the death of Pius XI and did not promulgate it as Pope.
-He did however use parts of it in his inaugural encyclical Summi Pontificatus, which he titled "On the Unity of Human Society".
+He did, however, use parts of it in his inaugural encyclical Summi Pontificatus, which he titled "On the Unity of Human Society".

 1940–1941

-Pius assists German Resistance
+Pius assists the German Resistance

 The Holocaust was made possible by the German conquest of Europe.
 Pius XII attempted to stop this conquest.
 With Poland overrun but France and the Low Countries yet to be attacked, the German Resistance sought the Pope's assistance in preparations for a coup to oust Hitler.
 Colonel Hans Oster of the Abwehr sent Munich lawyer and devout Catholic Josef Müller on a clandestine trip to Rome to seek papal assistance in the developing plot.
 Pius, communicating with Britain's Francis d'Arcy Osborne, channelled communications back and forth in secrecy.
 The Pope warned the Belgian and Dutch Governments that Germany was planning an invasion for 10 May 1940.
 According to Peter Hebblethwaite, the Germans "regarded the Pope's behaviour as equivalent to espionage".
 Following the Fall of France, peace overtures continued to emanate from the Vatican, to which Churchill responded resolutely that Germany would first have to free its conquered territories.
 The negotiations ultimately proved fruitless.
 Hitler's swift victories over France and the Low Countries deflated the will of the German military to resist Hitler.
 The Resistance and Pius continued to communicate.